WJSoftware/vite-plugin-single-spa/README.md

 the import map will usually point to the micro-frontend's entry file with a full URL similar to `http://localhost:4444/src/spa.ts`, where `4444` is the server's port number.
 It is very difficult to imagine a `single-spa` project that works with dynamic ports.

-The `deployedBase` property is applied as Vite's `base` property during build (`npm run build`).
-Specify what makes sense to your project.
-For example, a Kubernetes deployment under a single domain name would probably use path prefixes for the individual micro-frontends, such as `/mifeA`.
-Use this property to specify this prefix.

-This version of the plug-in has code to set the base to `http://localhost:<server port>` if building and `deployedBase` is empty.
-This has been made like this to support the workaround of working locally the micro-frontend by means of building and previewing when it is absolutely necessary to see/work the micro-frontend with assets loading properly.

-> **IMPORTANT**:  Please upvote this [GitHub discussion](https://github.com/vitejs/vite/discussions/13927) that wants to start a change around how the `base` property is processed so we can all have assets while in `serve` mode.

 The last property, `spaEntryPoint`, has a default value of `src/spa.ts` and is used to specify the module that exports all of the `single-spa`'s lifecycle functions (`bootstrap`, `mount` and `unmount`).
 If your entry module's file name